martinpitt/python-dbusmock/README.rst

- - ``tests/test_api.py`` runs a mock on the session bus and exercises all available functionality, such as adding additional objects, properties, multiple methods, input arguments, return values, code in methods, and introspection.
+ - ``tests/test_api.py`` runs a mock on the session bus and exercises all available functionality, such as adding additional objects, properties, multiple methods, input arguments, return values, code in methods, raising signals, and introspection.

 Documentation